MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 [!INCLUDE [version-selector](includes/markdown-support-versioning.md)]

-Make your text easier to read by breaking it up with paragraphs or line breaks.
+Make your text easier to read by breaking it up into paragraphs or with line breaks.

 ::: moniker range=">= tfs-2018"

 In pull request comments, select **Enter** to insert a line break, and begin text on a new line.

-In a Markdown file or widget, enter two spaces before the line break to begin a new paragraph, or enter two consecutive line breaks to begin a new paragraph.
+In a Markdown file or widget, enter two spaces before the line break, and then select **Enter** to begin a new paragraph.

 ::: moniker-end

 ::: moniker range="tfs-2017"

 In pull request comments, select **Enter** to insert a line break.
 Begin your text on a new line.

-In a Markdown file or widget, enter two spaces before the line break to begin a new paragraph.
-Or, enter two consecutive line breaks to begin a new paragraph.
+In a Markdown file or widget, enter two spaces before the line break, and then select **Enter** to begin a new paragraph.

 ::: moniker-end

 ::: moniker range="tfs-2015"

-In a Markdown file or widget, enter two spaces before the line break to begin a new paragraph, or enter two line breaks consecutively to begin a new paragraph.
+In a Markdown file or widget, enter two spaces before the line break, and then select **Enter**.
+This action begins a new paragraph.

 ::: moniker-end